Skip to main content

 • Your code is stored in your repo.
 Every time you make a change to your code, you commit a new revision of your code to the repo for permanent storage.
 All revisions you ever commit are kept, and you can retrieve any committed revision any time.
 This means you have a combined backup and means to undo any changes you ever make.
 This is how software engineers manage their code projects.

-Decide in your group the person that will create the repository on GitLab and invite the other group members as a Maintainer.
-That person should follow the instructions in this section.
+Decide in your group the person that will create the repository on SFU Github Enterprise and invite the other group members as a Developer with write/admin permissions.
+The main maintainer in the group should follow the instructions in this section.

-Go to the SFU Gitlab server which is on the web at gitlab.cs.sfu.ca.
-Log in with your SFU username and password, the same one you use to check your e-mail on SFU Connect.
+Go to SFU Github Enterprise and log in with your SFU username and password, the same one you use to check your e-mail on the SFU Outlook mail server.
+You should enable 2FA if you have not done so already and also go through the 2FA authentication.

 Once logged in, you will see a list of your existing repos if you have created any in the past.
-Create a new repository for this class by clicking the New Project button at the top right of the page.
-New Project
+Create a new Private repository for this class by clicking the New Repository button (if this is your first repository on SFU Github) or the New button to create a new repository for the homework assignments for this course.

 Plagiarism is a serious academic offense.

 Your repo has now been created.
-You will be taken to a web page for your newly created repo.
+You will be taken to the web page for your newly created repo.

 Add the instructor and TA as Developers

-This is the most important step in the setup of your GitLab repository
+This is the most important step in the setup of your GitHub repository

 The course instructor and the TAs need access to your repo in order to test and grade your code.
-Add the instructor and TAs as a member of your repo by clicking on the Settings menu and choosing Members which looks like this:
+Add the instructor and TAs as a member of your repo by clicking on the Settings menu and choosing Add People which looks like this:

 Members